Pharmacy Residency Program

 - Project development and implementation

-- Financial exposure throughout the revenue cycle and budget management
+- Financial exposure throughout the revenue cycle, budget management and leading cost-saving initiatives

 Click on the links below for more program details: